 5.0 Conclusion

 Coral reefs are threatened by a wide range of threats, including excess terrestrial sediment loads.
 We documented spatial and temporal patterns in sediment accumulation and composition in a reef that has been impacted by sedimentation.
-We found that 1) sediment accumulation was higher in parts of the reef with lower flow speeds; 2) sediment collected in traps had higher terrigenous fractions than the surrounding benthic sedime
+We found that 1) sediment accumulation was higher in parts of the reef with lower flow speeds; 2) sediment collected in traps had higher terrigenous fractions than the surrounding benthic sediment; and 3) sediment accumulation was correlated with watershed inputs in only one site close to the stream mouth, and was correlated with wave height in a majority of the sites on the reef.
+The dominance of wave height in controlling sediment accumulation, combined with a high terrigenous fraction of trapped sediment, suggests that corals may be impacted by chronic resuspension of terrigenous sediment even during periods between storm events.
+Full recovery of a reef from sediment loading may require years or decades following the reduction of sediment loads.

 Acknowledgements